Johan Ludwig Lund

 Johan Ludwig Gebhard Lund (primarily known as J. L. Lund) (16 October 1777 – 3 March 1867) was a Danish painter, born in Kiel, Duchy of Holstein, to master painter Hans Giewert Lund and his wife Maria Magdalena Christina Bremer.
 An adherent of romanticism, he is known for his history paintings.

-Training as artist
+Training as an artist

 Lund came to Copenhagen to train as an artist, and in 1797, at the age of 22, he started his studies at the Royal Danish Academy of Art (Det Kongelige Danske Kunstakademi) with the support of Johan Frederik Clemens, acclaimed royal engraver and influential member of the Academy.
 He came quickly into contact with the rich and powerful of that time, which had a decided influence on his artistic development.
 He studied under neoclassicist Nikolaj Abraham Abildgaard at the Academy from 1797 to 1799, and taught drawing privately during his student years.
 He received the Academy's small silver medallion in 1798 and the large silver medallion in 1799, but never competed for the gold medallion.